Witch hunt: Early Modern Europe and Colonial America

 Witch-hunts were seen across early modern Europe, but the most significant area of witch-hunting in modern Europe is often considered to be central and southern Germany.
 Germany was a late starter in terms of the numbers of trials, compared to other regions of Europe.
 Witch-hunts first appeared in large numbers in southern France and Switzerland during the 14th and 15th centuries.
 The peak years of witch-hunts in southwest Germany were from 1561 to 1670.
+In the Catalan Pyrenees during the Kingdom of Aragon, in 1424 the Code of Ordinances of the Àneu Valleys were enacted and is the first legal text in Europe that specifically addresses the persecution of witchcraft and provides insight into medieval legislation related to the phenomenon of witchcraft.
 The first major persecution in Europe, when witches were caught, tried, convicted, and burned in the imperial lordship of Wiesensteig in southwestern Germany, is recorded in 1563 in a pamphlet called "True and Horrifying Deeds of 63 Witches".
 Witchcraft persecution spread to all areas of Europe.
 Learned European ideas about witchcraft and demonological ideas, strongly influenced the hunt for witches in the North.
 These witch-hunts were at least partly driven by economic factors since a significant relationship between economic pressure and witch hunting activity can be found for regions such as Bavaria and Scotland.